 I believe that each of us has the responsibility to create a sustainable way to work and live.
 And, that’s why I love to use a human-centered approach to create and deliver services, including workshops and talks.

 So, I started by asking people to reflect on the incidence of eating in their daily life and at work.
 How many times do they eat?
 Do they eat at their desk?
 Or do they eat alone?
 And if they don’t, do they eat with their teammates?
 That way, we could have a rich conversation at the end.

 I continued with a historical overview of eating on the job, from the industrial revolution to the productive 90s, until today.
 Then, I presented the latest research and relevant cultural references from Europe and North America.
-Finally, I introduced WE Factory’s own human-centered design approach to workplace eating and Meal at Work, our latest lunch format for organizations we pilot last November.
+Finally, I introduced WE Factory’s own human-centered design approach to workplace eating and Meal at Work, the lunch format for organizations we pilot last November.
 You can read about the pilot and what we learned here.

 The participants, an intimate group of people from a wide range of industries and professions like HR managers (like Tiina who I interviewed in our Workplace Wisdom series), web developers, food entrepreneurs, managers, and students, contributed to the conversation with their own experience, memories, challenges, and insights.

 We tried to find definition of what eating culture on the job means now and tomorrow and the challenge of generational change